-Some proven methods to control their population are keeping males and females separately, reducing hiding places, increasing the ratio of female guppies, and introducing a larger tank.
+Some proven methods to control their population are keeping males and females separate, reducing hiding places, increasing the ratio of female guppies, and introducing a larger tank.
 You can also sell, gift, or trade guppies as they’re sought after widely.

 So, here are 7 proven tips on how to control the guppy population in your aquarium.

 Keep The Males and Females Separately

 The most effective way of controlling the guppy population in your aquarium is to keep the males separate from the females.
 This is also one of the most common methods applied by many aquarists.

 However, this isn’t entirely foolproof.
 Sometimes, the female guppies are already impregnated when you bring them home from the shop.